jafingerhut/core.btree-vector/doc/intro.md

 TBD: Not sure where is best to introduce this text.

-Typically when B trees are used, removing one key/value pair leaves all of the remaining key/value pairs unchanged.
+Typically when B-trees are used, removing one key/value pair leaves all of the remaining key/value pairs unchanged.
 With the core.btree-vector, if start with a vector with 10 elements, where the keys range from 0 through 9, and take a sub-vector starting from index